 Since worm eggs, larvae and protozoan cysts are difficult or impossible to see with the naked eye, a fecal exam is done with a microscope.
 There are three different ways to prepare a stool sample for examination:

 - Smear— A smear is the easiest to do and involves smearing a small sample of stool across a microscope glass slide and examining it under the microscope.

-- Centrifugation— Centrifugation involves using a centrifuge to spin down a stool sample suspended in a special solution prior to performing the floatation.
+- Centrifugation— Centrifugation is another form of flotation, and if fecal is done in clinic, this is the recommended method.
+It involves using a centrifuge to spin down a stool sample suspended in a special solution prior to performing the floatation.
 The parasites are then identified microscopically based on the size, shape and characteristics of their eggs, larvae or cysts (found in the stool specimen).

 How to provide a proper fecal sample?

 When it comes to food, we all know that fresh is best.
 Not surprisingly, the same is true for stool samples.
 The fact is that fresher stool samples give you more accurate and sensitive results.
 Eggs and larvae from some types of parasites, as well as protozoa and protozoan cysts, can become altered and unrecognizable the longer they sit out.
 For the best results, collect the freshest stool sample and bring it to your veterinarian the same day.
 If this is not possible, you can seal the fecal sample in a ziploc® bag and refrigerate it until you can bring it to your veterinarian.
 If you’re putting it in your refrigerator, I recommend being extra careful to not dirty the outside of the ziploc® bag and double bagging it to insure you do not contaminate your fridge and food.
 But remember, fresher is better!